firefistacez/NextRound_CodeForces/README.md

 In the second example nobody got a positive score.

-This question is from codeforces.com problemset
+This question is from codeforces.com problemset 158A:Next Round